magento/pwa-studio/pwa-devdocs/src/tutorials/hello-upward/adding-react/index.md

 When webpack bundles `src/hello-world.js` into `dist/app.js`, it includes its dependencies, such as React and ReactDOM.

-When you navigate to the server, you will see the React application render the "Hello World!" message using the App component.
+When you navigate to the server, you will see the React application render the "Hello React World!" message using the App component.

 [Using the TemplateResolver]: {{site.baseurl}}{%link tutorials/hello-upward/using-template-resolver/index.md %}